 Handicap accessibility: Sections of Maplewood Park are accessible.

 Pets: Allowed on a leash.
 For the safety of your pet and other hikers, do not bring your pet on any trails near or in the gorge.
+It’s dangerous for your pet and for other hikers.
 Use some common sense.

 Swimming: Do not swim in the Genesee River.